-We plan to make our products available through our website on the Internet and have recently introduced our first online product, the LifeSeq Gene-by-Gene program.
-Our ability to provide secure transmissions of confidential information over the Internet may limit online use of our products and services by our database collaborators as we may be limited by our inability to provide secure transmissions of confidential information over the Internet.
-Advances in computer capabilities and new discoveries in the field of cryptography may compromise the security measures we use to protect our website, access to our databases, and transmissions to and from our website.
+We offer several products through our website on the Internet and may offer additional products in the future.
+Our ability to provide secure transmissions confidential information over the Internet may limit online use of our products and services by our database collaborators as we may be limited by our inability to provide secure transmissions of confidential information over the Internet.
+Advances in computer capabilities and new discoveries in the field of cryptography may comprise the security measures we use to protect our website, access to our databases, and transmissions to and from our website.
 If our security measures are breached, our proprietary information or confidential information about our collaborators could be misappropriated.
 Also, a security breach could result in interruptions in our operations.
 The security measures we adopt may not be sufficient to prevent breaches, and we may be required to incur significant costs to protect against security breaches or to alleviate problems caused by breaches.
 Further, if the security of our website, or the website of another company, is breached, our collaborators may no longer use the Internet when the transmission of confidential information is involved.
 For example, recent attacks by computer hackers on major e-commerce websites and other Internet service providers have heightened concerns regarding the security and reliability of the Internet.